njw0709/linkdata/BUILD_RELEASE.md

 # Build and Release Guide

-This document explains how to create releases of the HRS Linkage Tool GUI application.
+This document explains how to create releases of the STITCH GUI application.

 ## Overview